mwalidcharrwi/Volleyball_score/README.md

 # Volleyball_score
-Task is to help know the name of the winning team.
+Task to help know the name of the winning team.